PhilipQuirke/SkyCombDroneLibrary/README.md

 ```

 ### EXIF Tool
-If you are processing images, you will need the [ExifTool](https://exiftool.org/) to extract GPS metadata from images.
+If you are processing images, you will need the [ExifTool](https://exiftool.org/) to extract metadata from the images.
+EXIF understands and if necessary decrypts the metadata formats used by many drone cameras.
 Ensure it is installed and available in your system PATH.

-### Basic Usage - Video Processing
+### Basic Usage - Video Metadata Processing

 ```csharp
 using SkyCombDrone.Interfaces;